Business Loan Details

 Mid-caps are generally more stable than small-caps and offer higher growth potential.
 It positions them in the middle in terms of risk and return.

-They can be, depending on your risk tolerance and investment horizon.
+They may be considered for long-term investing depending on an investor’s risk tolerance and investment horizon.

 It is an index that tracks the performance of 150 mid-sized companies listed on the NSE.
 It serves as a benchmark for many mid-cap mutual funds.